Q&A: Increasing Literacy Rates in Students

 Choice reading is an initiative that encourages youth reading by allowing students to select their own books, rather than assigning required texts.
 Offering students a range of high-interest young adult literature opens the doors for reluctant readers to take an interest in books, with the hope that students no longer perceive reading as a task, but a hobby.

-We chatted with Jennifer Kempf-Burkart, MEd, Instructional Specialist at Beaverton Public School District and adjunct professor for Lewis & Clark College’s Reading Endorsement program about choice reading, literacy challenges facing educators, and her two upcoming courses, Choice Reading: Connecting Kids with the Right Book at the Right Time (hybrid, in-person June 27 and July 31) and Increasing the Rate of Progress for Struggling Readers (June 25-26)
+We chatted with Jennifer Kempf-Burkart, MEd, Instructional Specialist at Beaverton Public School District and adjunct professor for Lewis & Clark College’s Reading Endorsement program about choice reading, literacy challenges facing educators, and her two upcoming courses, Choice Reading: Connecting Kids with the Right Book at the Right Time (hybrid, in-person July 1 and August 2) and Striving Readers: Increasing the Rate of Progress Through Engagement and Strategic Coaching (August 1-5)

 What differentiates “choice reading” from other literacy practices currently employed in schools?
 How do you feel this approach improves a student’s capacity to learn compared to others?